laracasts/Commander/readme.md

 Because this class extends `EventListener`, that parent class will manage all the details of determining if `whenJobWasPublished` should be called.

+### Validation

+This package also includes a validation trigger automatically.
+As an example, when you throw a command into the command bus, it will also determine whether an associated validator object exists.
+If it does, it will call a `validate` method on this class.
+If it doesn't exist, it'll simply continue on.
+So, this gives you a nice hook to perform validation before executing the command and firing domain events.
+The convention is:

+- PostJobListingCommand => PostJobListingValidator

+So, simply create that class, and include a `validate` method, which we'll receive the `PostJobListingCommand` object.
+Then, perform your validation however you normally do.
+I recommend that, for failed validation, you throw an exception - perhaps `ValidationFailedException`.
+This way, either within your controller - or even `global.php` - you can handle failed validation appropriately (probably by linking back to the form and notifying the user).

 ## That Does It!

 This can be complicated stuff to read.
 Be sure to check out the [Commands and Domain Events](https://laracasts.com/series/commands-and-domain-events) series on [Laracasts](https://laracasts.com) to learn more about this stuff.